Lake Chelan: Geology

 The fjord-like topography of the Lake Chelan valley results from repeated glacial erosion and deposition (maybe nine or ten times) during the Pleistocene Period.
 The last episode of glacial erosion and deposition in the basin occurred during the Last Glacial Maximum about 21,000 years ago.
 At that time, in the upper Similkameen River valley of British Columbia, the Skagit Lobe split from the Okanogan Lobe of the Cordilleran ice sheet and advanced south into the Skagit River drainage.
 Skagit ice passed through Fisher and Rainy passes, and down Bridge Creek into the Lake Chelan valley.
-The glacial lobe flowed down the Lake Chelan valley until meeting glacial ice of the main Okanogan Lobe advancing up the valley from the Columbia River drainage near Manson, Washington.
+The glacial lobe flowed down the Lake Chelan valley until meeting glacial ice of the main Okanogan Lobe advancing up the valley from the Columbia River drainage near Manson.
 The deposits of the northwestward advancing Okanagan lobe are characterized by large, basalt glacial erratics.
 As the Skagit Lobe during the Last Glacial Maximum and glacial lobes during older glaciations flowed to the southeast down the Lake Chelan valley, they excavated the deep glacial trough that is now occupied by Lake Chelan.
 The depth of the Lucerne Basin and the elevation of glacial till and moraines and glacier-scoured bedrock on the walls of the overdeepened Lake Chelan valley indicates that the thickness of the Skagit Lobe was over 1 mi.

 Basins

 Lake Chelan is composed of two basins.
 The lower basin, Wapato, is shallower and approximately a fourth the total length of the lake.
 The upper basin, Lucerne, is much deeper and extends for the remainder of the length of the lake.
 The two basins are separated by a sill rising to within 122 ft of the surface, at a point known as the narrows, at which the lake is only 0.35 mi wide.

-The lower basin, Wapato, is the shallower of the two, with a maximum depth of only 400 ft.
-About 600 ft of glacial sediment and rockslide deposits rest between the lake bottom and bedrock.
+The lower basin, Wapato, reaches a maximum depth of only 400 ft.
+About 600 ft of glacial sediment and rockslide deposits rest on top of the bedrock.
 This section of the lake is 12 mi long, and has an average depth of 190 ft.
 Due to the relatively modest size of this basin, water resides in this basin for only 0.8 years, compared to 10 for Lucerne Basin.
 The upper Lucerne basin is 38 mi long with an average depth of 1148 ft and thus by far the larger of the two basins.
 It is in this part of the lake that the maximum depth of 1486 ft is found.
 Lucerne basin contains 92% of the water in Lake Chelan and 74% of the surface area, leaving Wapato with only 8% of the total volume of water and 26% of the surface area.
 The upper basin of Lake Chelan is surrounded by more mountainous terrain, resulting in few beaches along the shoreline.
 Approximately 50 mi of the shoreline of this basin are in National Forest lands, and 12 mi in National Park lands.